IVDC-Club-IIT-Indore/IITISoC-22-Auto3-LiDAR-Obstacle-Avoidance-Robots/README.md

 **TO RUN 3D SLAM**

-Step 1 : Type the following in Terminal 1:-
+Step 1 : Type the following in a terminal:-
 ```
 roscore

 ```
-Step 2: Run 2D LiDAR mapping(shown above) in a different terminal
+Step 2: Run Navigation(shown above) in a different terminal

 Step 3 : Open a new terminal and type the following:-
 ```